 Nobody wants to get into a car accident.
 If you do, then it helps if you have the right types of auto insurance.
 It may be natural to think that the person who caused the accident will pay all your damages.
 Unfortunately, that isn’t always so.
 Some damages the injured victim’s policy pays.
 Some damages the insured pays – if he/she has enough insurance and the right type of insurance.
 Even when it’s clear someone else caused your injuries, their insurance company will delay payment, contest liability, or contest the value of your claim.

 An experienced Vero Beach and Sebastian insurance attorney can help you prove someone else caused your accident.
 He’ll work to identify all your economic losses such as medical bills and lost wages.
-A respected Florida car accident lawyer will also help you show all the physician pain and emotional suffering you’ve endured and will endure.
+A respected Florida car accident lawyer will also help you show all the physical pain and emotional suffering you’ve endured and will endure.

 Still, the best time to think about what type of insurance you need is now – before you get into a car again.
 According to the Florida Highway Safety and Motor Vehicle Department, there were nearly 400,000 auto accidents in 2016.
 Once you have an accident, you can’t renegotiate your insurance policy.